-Interactive Live Shows
+Drive revenue with Interactive Live Shows

 In the offseason, or any time of year for that matter, live shows provide the perfect opportunity to interact with fans 1-on-1 in real-time and truly make them a part of the content you’re creating.
 Start a conversation with viewers on-air by having your talent ask them for questions or comments and let that drive the show.
 Bring in players (current and former), coaches, or the GM to respond directly to those fan comments, and they’ll do your marketing for you telling all their friends that John Schneider answered their tweet!